SUSE/telemetry-server/README.md

 * github.com/SUSE/telemetry-server

 The telemetry-server can be run locally or via a docker container, using either docker compose or docker run directly.
+Alternatively if podman and the podman compose commands are available they can be used by passing the CNTR_MGR=podman argument to the make command when running actions.

 There is also a telematry-admin which can be started locally, or via a docker container, either using docker compose or docker directly.